Exploring South Africa in a 4X4

 It’s just after dawn on what promises to be a sunny South African summer day and I’m fueling up our 4x4 rental at a petrol station near the east-coast city of Durban.
 The attendant hands me a frosty bottle of Stoney ginger beer—so spicy that it makes my nose tingle—and asks where we’re heading.

-“It’s a long, long way,” he says when I tell him we’re going to Cape Town, the country’s third-biggest metropolis and the continent’s southernmost city.
+“It’s a long, long way,” he says when I tell him we’re going to Cape Town, the country’s second-biggest metropolis and the continent’s southernmost city.
 “But you’ll see many wonderful things.”

 By mid-morning I’m already convinced he’s right.
 We’re driving through a chain of Zulu communities with their quirky little rondavels (round houses) painted in pretty pastel hues.
 The Nguni cattle that have always been the sign of wealth for the Zulu people graze out on the plains, with their lyre-shaped horns glinting in the sunlight.
 My South African girlfriend, Narina, points out that the Zulus have scores of names for the distinctive markings on their cattle.